fusioncharts/dev_centre_docs/chart-guide/standard-charts/real-time-charts.md

 -
 Footfall exceeded average|

-## Configure the alert manager for individual datasets
+## Configure the Alert Manager for Individual Datasets

 In real-time charts, you can control the datasets that are checked by the alert manager to raise any events.